bbaikie/SolarSENSE/README.md

 * Nginx Error Logs: `sudo less /var/log/nginx/error.log`
 * Gunicorn Application Log: `sudo journalctl -u gunicorn`
 * Gunicorn Socket Log: `sudo journalctl -u gunicorn.socket`

+## Setting up the dev environment for programming the sensor
+### Install Arduino IDE (necessary whether you're building and flashing with it or not)
+1. Install the latest version of the the [Arduino IDE](https://www.arduino.cc/en/main/software)
+2. Follow the instructions for adding the ESP32 libraries to Arduino IDE, either using Arduino IDE Boards Manager or adding the development repository.
+Those instructions can be found in the ESP32 github repo README.md: https://github.com/espressif/arduino-esp32

+### Building and flashing the sensor code
+#### Building and flashing using Arduino IDE
+1. Clone this github repo at https://github.com/jeremiah-miller/SolarSENSE.git
+2. Open Arduino IDE and open the file "<Repo dir>/sensor/src/main.ino"
+3. It will tell you that you need to open it in a folder called "main" and offer to make the folder and move it for you.
+Let it do that
+4. Copy all other files in "sensor/src/" into the new "sensor/src/main/" folder
+5. To build the code, click the check mark/"Verify" button in Arduino IDE
+6. To flash the code to the sensor, click the right arrow/"Upload" button in Arduino IDE
+7. NOTE: if you use this method, you will need to copy any files you edit from the "sensor/src/main/" folder back into the "sensor/src/" folder, and commit those instead of the files in "sensor/src/main", in order to preserve the github file structure

+#### Building and flashing using the Makefile
+1. Clone this github repo at https://github.com/jeremiah-miller/SolarSENSE.git
+2. From a bash terminal, navigate to where you cloned the repo
+3. To build the code, run `make sensor`
+4. To flash the code to the sensor, run `make flash_sensor`